dgreisen/u2db/html-docs/conflicts.rst

        which tells the source what the target's new generation and transaction id are, now that it processed the changes it received from the source.
-       Then it starts streaming  *its* changes since its last generation that was synced (12 in this case,) in exactly the same format (and order) as the source did in step 3.
+       Then it starts streaming  *its* changes since its last generation that was synced (12 in this case), in exactly the same format (and order) as the source did in step 3.

     5. When the source has processed all the changes it received from the